mrzool/s-town/source/01-episode1.md

 B: How are you?
 Nice to meet you.

-There's no ‘nice to meet you' back, no ‘how you doing?', no handshake.
+There's no 'nice to meet you' back, no 'how you doing?', no handshake.
 John just takes off around the side of the house with a pack of dogs following.

 J: See if we can see Mexican petunias blooming.
 Come on Pipsqueak!